jarossnd/jason-ross-dev-v1/blog/posts/install-arch-linux-uefi-2021/index.md

 Lately, I have been diving more and more into Arch Linux and using suckless minimal software.
 I just finished publishing a video to YouTube called [Installing Arch Linux on a UEFI System in 2021](https://youtu.be/JFMGykeBfTI).
 If this video I walk you through from beginning to end on how to install Arch Linux when your machine is configured to use UEFI.

-The other week I found an older HP laptop I had laying around that is around 5 years old.
+The other week I found an older HP laptop I had lying around that is around 5 years old.
 I couldn't remember the BIOS password and it was configured for UEFI.
 Instead of doing a password reset I decided to install Arch Linux on the laptop leaving UEFI in place.
 Once I successfully did that, I decided to make a video on it for others to follow.

 Below are the steps on how I did the install.
 I have also included the instructions on GitHub [here](https://github.com/jarossnd/arch-linux-uefi-grub/blob/main/install-notes.md).